vegidio/android-sak/README.md

 # Android Swiss Army Knife

-Gradle library where I keep my custom classes, extensions and other files that help me during the development of my Android projects.
+A Gradle library where I keep my custom classes, extensions and other files that help me during the development of my Android projects.

 ## 🧰 Toolbox